What happens now? (1994)

 In chapter 3 we condescendingly described the plan as being "forward-thinking" because it remembered to think about pedestrians.
 Well the most forward-thinking part came in the summary: it suggested that by time Dublin was ready to act on the report, the report would be outdated and, in its own words, "shelved".
 It predicted its own cancellation.

-The Central Dublin Traffic Plan stood by its conclusions, and was now looking for a practical way they could be implemented.
+The Central Dublin Traffic Plan still stood by its recommendations, and was now looking for a practical way they could be implemented.

 On the east side of the city, it noted that a much smaller bridge could be built to keep traffic moving until the expensive Liffey Crossing was available.
 This opened in 1978 as Talbot Memorial Bridge.
 Its low capacity meant it could plug into the existing road network, without the need for expensive link roads to pick up traffic from the Canal and Fairview.

-In chapter 3 we listed the areas along the Northern and Southern tangents where land was available and ready to use; these lists were another attempt to prove that the study hadn't been a total waste of time.
+In chapter 3 we listed the areas along the Northern and Southern tangents where land was available and ready to use; these lists were another attempt by the study to prove that it hadn't been a total waste of time.
 It just left the delicate matter of the Western Tangent.